|

 • Helpful AllTrails Review: “Trail ran this with my dog.
 Mostly flat overall but still some up and down – this is the ADKs, after all!
 Gorgeous trail and pond!

-There are big hikes and small hikes, wide open summits that will drop your jaw – but sometimes nothing compares to a peaceful meadow walk with views of all those big mountains.
+There are big views on this list with wide open summits that will drop your jaw, but sometimes nothing compares to a peaceful meadow walk with views of all those big mountains

 green meadows trail near lake placid in summer with high peaks in the distance